 Thanks to some of the world's strictest e-invoicing regulations, in Brazil, trucks don’t roll until the government gives the go-ahead.
-That was the scary reality facing Jael Vargas early this year as system manager
+That was the scary reality facing Jael Vargas early this year as system manager of Rola Moca, an Estrela-based apparel maker that employs 10 shippers inside the country and internationally.
+The company would have to extend its on-premises ERP system from Organiza, a Brazilian software vendor, so it could connect to the government computers that issue the approvals.

 “Until last year we didn’t need to -- all of the process was paper-based,” Vargas said.
 But under Nota Fiscal Eletronica (NF-e) regulations, electronic bills of lading (shipping receipts) must be transmitted to the Brazilian Ministry of Finance and approved before goods can move.